HarryBuadee/Devops_Learning_Linux/SadServer/Solution 3.md

-# Scenario: "The Command Line Murders"
+# Solution: "The Command Line Murders"